NVIDIA/NeMo/docs/source/asr/sc/datasets.rst

 SCF dataset for VAD
 --------------------------------
-Speech Command & Freesound (SCF) dataset is used to train MarbleNet in paper :cite:`sc-models-marbleboxnet`.
+Speech Command & Freesound (SCF) dataset is used to train MarbleNet in the `paper <https://arxiv.org/pdf/2010.13886.pdf>`_.
 Here we show how to download and process it.
-This script assume that you already have the Freesound dataset, if not, have a look at :ref:`_freesound-dataset` .
+This script assumes that you already have the Freesound dataset, if not, have a look at :ref:`Freesound-dataset`.
-We will use the open source  :ref:`_google-speechcommand-dataset` (we will use V2 of the dataset for SCF dataset, but require very minor changes to support V1 dataset) as our speech data.
+We will use the open-source :ref:`Google-Speech-Commands-Dataset` (we will use V2 of the dataset for SCF dataset, but require very minor changes to support V1 dataset) as our speech data.

 These scripts below will download the Google Speech Commands v2 dataset and convert speech and background data to a format suitable for use with nemo_asr.